Slovenian skier Tina Maze has won her second gold medal at the Winter Olympics in Sochi, Russia, after taking first place in the women's giant slalom.

 Her win Tuesday follows a gold medal run last week in the downhill.
 Austria's Anna Fenninger took second place Tuesday for her second medal of the games, while Germany's Viktoria Rebensburg won the bronze.

 Earlier, France's Pierre Vaultier won gold in the men's snowboardcross, which had been postponed from Monday because of heavy fog.
 Russia's Nikolay Olyunin won silver and American Alex Deibold won the bronze.

-Later Tuesday, American freestyle skier David Wise, the world champion, is favored to win gold in the inaugural halfpipe event.
+In other medal events Tuesday, China will look for a third gold in short-track speed skating in the women's 3,000-meter relay, while American freestyle skier David Wise, the world champion, is favored in the inaugural halfpipe event.

-Russia and the U.S. have won 19 medals apiece at Sochi, just ahead of the Netherlands at 17 and Canada at 16.
+Russia and the U.S. have now won 19 medals apiece at Sochi, just ahead of the Netherlands at 17.
 Germany has won the most gold medals with eight, followed by six countries with five each.